SrinivasAvala/Lead_Score_Logistic_Regression/README.md

 # Lead_Score_Logistic_Regression
+X eductaion institue sells online course to the industries based on their campain and the interestes received from multiple customers,But currently their Conversion rate is around 30% and the CEO of the company would like to make it as 80%.

-X-Education would like to assign a lead score between 0 and 100 to each of the leads which can be used by to target potential leads, using logistic regression model.
-The higher the score, the higher the potential of the lead to get converted.  Additionally, model should be able to adjust in case X-Education's requirement changes in the future.
+As part of this assignemnt we are building a Logistic regression model and assign a lead score between 0 and 100,Which can be used by the company to target the potential leads so that they can reach the Target\n",